Vietnam 3: Ha Long Bay and Sapa

 Robin and I walked to the minority village of Cat Cat because it’s the closest to Sapa.
 It’s very touristy, with both sides of the main walkway full of stalls selling crafts… most of which are produced in other minority villages and brought to Cat Cat to sell to tourists.
 But there’s also a beautiful waterfall and a very pleasant river to walk by…

 We then headed even furthur along the same road to Sin Chai.. much less touristy, mostly occupied by farmers (although one woman tried to get us to come into her house and smoke opium!)
 I was also trying to find one of the approaches to Mount Fansipan, the highest peak in Indochina, but gave up.
 Just as well – Mr. Fancypants had his head in the clouds for our whole visit!

 The next day, I wandered up Ham Rong mountain, which is is a well developed park in Sapa itself offering great views of the town.
 Then I rented a bike and rode to another village, Ta Phin.
 I visited one of the local houses (on the invitation of one of the ladies making crafts in the town square) and after 5 minutes of polite conversation, was set upon to buy things (of course.)
-I also visited Ta Phin cave, which was free but some guys at the entrance wanted money to turn the lights on.
+I also visited Ta Phin cave, which was free according to a sign posted right next to it but some guys at the entrance wanted money to turn the lights on.
 Great – caves are much more fun to explore with a flashlight anyway!